DanDias00/Formula-One-Manager/README.md

 # Formula-One-Manager
-Contains  functions of a Formula one race management
+## Contains  functions of a Formula one race management
+Final version
+To be tested